normrubin/phonics/INSTRUCTIONS.md

 # Phonics Book Generator - Instructions

+> **⚠️ DEPRECATED:** This guide has been merged into the main [README.md](README.md).
+> Please refer to README.md for the most up-to-date documentation including:
+> - Command Reference
+> - Troubleshooting & Validation
+> - File Descriptions
+> - Advanced Usage
+> - Complete workflow instructions
+>
+> This file is kept for reference only and may be removed in a future update.

+---

 Complete workflow guide for creating personalized phonics books with AI-generated images.

 ## Table of Contents